 Pick an Eco-Friendly Venue

-The easiest way to shrink your wedding day carbon footprint?
+The easiest way to have an environmentally friendly wedding and shrink your celebration's carbon footprint?
 Choose a ceremony and reception site that takes sustainability seriously.
 One great resource to start your venue hunt: the Green Building Information Gateway.
 You can search for hotels and event spaces with LEED (Leadership in Energy & Environmental Design) certifications and Energy Star ratings.
-And with so many beautiful venues going green, you won't have to sacrifice on style in order to be sustainable.
+With so many beautiful venues going green, you won't have to sacrifice on style in order to be sustainable.

 You can also opt for an outdoor space.
-First of all, this will be a great way to be one with nature on your wedding day—a lush forest, rolling hills or a picturesque vineyard are all stunning spots to get married.
-Plus, you'll cut back on your energy usage by cutting down on the amount of lighting you'll need.
-Bonus points for a brunch wedding that can rely solely on daylight.
+This is a great way to be one with nature on your wedding day: a lush forest, rolling hills, or a picturesque vineyard are all stunning spots to say “I do.”
+Booking a wedding at a national park helps provide funding for its conservation, and many beach fees include proceeds for cleanup efforts.
+You'll save on your energy usage by cutting down on the amount of lighting you'll need—thank you, sunshine.
+Even better?
+All the natural light will result in beautiful photographs!

-Tasty gifts are one of the most popular favors—and for good reason!
+Tasty gifts are one of the most popular favors and for good reason.
 Traveling guests will always appreciate a midnight snack and often prefer something sweet over a frame with your wedding date.
+Source snacks from local purveyors or the farmer’s market to support the regional economy.
 Another option?
 More and more couples opt to nix gifts entirely and give to charity in their guests' names.
 Announce the good deed on your menu cards or with a single elegant sign by the escort-card station.

 Don't Litter With Your Exit Toss

-The booking site Kind Traveler donates (on your behalf) $10/a night to causes like Global Green, Project Aware, or WildAid.
+While booking, look at sites like Kind Traveler, which donate a portion of proceeds on your behalf to causes like Global Green, Project Aware, or WildAid.
 This way, you're not only embracing sustainable travel practices; you're also actively contributing to charities that seek to mitigate humans' effect on the Earth.